Tymac15/Image-Processing-Project/readme.md

 <img src="readme_resources/bar.png" alt="Alt text" title="bar">

-## Training a Model with YOLOv8 on Google Colab
+## Training a YOLOv8 model with Google Colab

 Follow these steps to set up and train a YOLOv8 model using Google Colab: